top of page

 Happy Mid-Autumn Festival!

 I know you are thinking that it is too early for the middle of fall but in China seasons are tracked by energetic shifts of Yin & Yang.
 Since in August we talked about the major shift towards cooler temperatures, it marked the decline of Yang energy while Yin energy was slowly rising.
 Now it is time for Yin within Yang.
-September 23rd 2022 will mark Fall Equinox, meaning that on this day we will have an equal amount of daylight and darkness.
-In China, many natural phenomena are observed in relation to the lunar calendar instead, which means they celebrate the time of the Full Moon, which in turn explains the special nickname for the holiday "Moon Festival".
+September 22nd 2023 marked Fall Equinox, meaning that on this day we had an equal amount of daylight and darkness.
+In China, many natural phenomena are observed in relation to the lunar calendar instead, which leads to the celebration of the time of the Full Moon in fall, which in turn explains the special nickname for the holiday "Moon Festival".
 Moon festival is celebrated on the 15th day of the 8th month of the lunar calendar.
-This year it falls on September 10th.
+This year it falls on September 29th.
 The moon symbolizes unity and it is time to gather at the round table with the family after a busy harvest season and express gratitude.

 How to celebrate Moon Festival?